fsprojects/IfSharp/README.md

 To run using a Docker container on Linux/macOS:

     docker run -v $PWD:/notebooks -p 8888:8888 fsprojects/ifsharp

+or with PowerShell on Windows:

+    docker run -v ${PWD}:/notebooks -p 8888:8888 fsprojects/ifsharp

 The container exposes your current directory as a volume called `notebooks` where the files get saved.
 Open with